KeithTanMing/AirBnb-Price-Prediction/README.md

 ![GridSearch](/Asset/Model_Gridsearch.png)

 In descending order, the top 5 statistically significant features in predicting daily price are __'Occupancy Size'__, __'Neighbourhood'__, __'Cleaning Fee'__, __'Number of Bedrooms'__ and __'Minimum Nights'__.

-While features such as occupancy size, neighbourhood and number of bedrooms are expected features, 'Cleaning Fee' came as a surprise.
-It is possible that cleaning fee is seen as an additional cost variable that is [Loss Aversion](https://corporatefinanceinstitute.com/resources/knowledge/trading-investing/loss-aversion/)
+The surprising statistical strength of 'Cleaning Fee' as a feature, can be explained by the cognitive psychology and decision theory of Loss Aversion](https://www.behavioraleconomics.com/resources/mini-encyclopedia-of-be/loss-aversion/) - a high cleaning fee will cause potential rentees to reconsider a listing, even if it is an ideal one, driving the listing price down.

 ![FeatureImpt](/Asset/Feature_impt.png)